 We hope you love the products we recommend.
 Just so you know, OnTrack Fishing may earn an affiliate commission from the links on this page, at no extra cost to you.

-I’ve chosen this analogy because, more often than not, when we hook-up on a sizable sample of these speedsters, you’re nothing but a passenger, at least for the first third of the battle (should you last that long)
+I’ve chosen this analogy because when we hook-up on sample of these speedsters, you’re nothing but a passenger, at least for the first third of the battle (should you last that long)

 While there are numerous considerations for selecting an outfit and rig, the most important, arguably, is the reel.

-If you’ve got your heart set landing or tagging a mega Tuna, and you’re anything like me, you’re going to approach the hunt by equipping yourself with the best kit you can afford.
+If you’ve got your heart set landing or tagging a mega Tuna, you’re going to approach the hunt by equipping yourself with the best kit you can afford.

-The following review of the 5 best tuna fishing reels for offshore fishing is unashamedly subjective, it is indeed my humble opinion.
+The following review of the 5 best tuna fishing reels for offshore fishing is unashamedly subjective, it’s indeed my humble opinion.

 Fortunately, for Tuna applications, there are a few options in an ocean of competitors, that really stand up above their peers.